-I, , have read the LSUE Respiratory Care Student Handbook, and have agreed l to abide by ALL policies set forth by both the Unive rsity, and the termination and/or disciplin ary action from th failure to follow these guidelines man program upon review.
-The regular ations in the LSUE • • d upon present conditions and are S UBJECT TO CHANGE .
-The Program I RESERVES THE E RIGHT to modify any statement. / Signature of Director Date Signature of Student Date
+I, , have read the LSUE Respiratory Care Student Handbook, and have agreed to abide by ALL policies set forth by both the University, and the Respiratory Care Program.
+I understand that failure to follow these guidelines may result in termination and/or disciplinary action from the program upon review.
+The regulations in the LSUE Respiratory Care Clinical Handbook are based upon present conditions and are SUBJECT TO CHANGE.
+The Program RESERVES THE RIGHT to modify any statement.

+/ /

+Date Signature of Student Date

+/ Date Date Signature of Student